 Indian GAAP is broadly aligned to IFRS, although some of the more complex standards such as IAS39 Financial Instruments are yet to be adopted.
-Convergence with IFRS (known as Ind-AS) was expected from 1 April 2011 but has now been put on hold for an indefinite period of time.
+Convergence with IFRS (known as Ind-AS) is being phased in from 1 April 2016, though a company may voluntarily adopt Ind-AS with effect from 1 April 2015.

-- Statutory Audit of all companies is mandatory. - Companies with income exceeding INR 10,000,000 (INR 2,500,000 in the case of a service company) per annum require a tax audit. - Every Company with a paid-up capital of more than INR 50,000,000 or more needs to appoint a full-time Company Secretary who must be a member of The Institute of Company Secretaries of India.
+- Statutory Audit of all companies is mandatory. - Companies with income exceeding INR 10,000,000 (INR 2,500,000 in the case of a service company) per annum require a tax audit. - Every company with a paid-up capital of more than INR 50,000,000 or more needs to appoint a full-time Company Secretary who must be a member of The Institute of Company Secretaries of India.